-- prepended text in the message body (new feature)
+- prepended text in the message body

-- appended text in the message body (new feature)
+- appended text in the message body

-This level of flexibility allows the system to be customised to an organisation's requirements and also allows for markings to be visible to message recipients that do not necessarily have email protective marking software.
+This level of flexibility allows the system to be customised to an organization's requirements and also allows for markings to be visible to message recipients that do not necessarily have email protective marking software.

-This allows the organisation to embed and present the protective markings as they are required.
+This allows the organization to embed and present the protective markings as they are required.
 An email gateway can still filter outbound delivery, as it can interpret the X-Protective-Marking header, whereas recipients of personal messages will not be confused by markings embedded in the subject line.

 Text inserted into the Outlook User Property marking, body markings or message flag can include tokens to represent an attribute of the active security classification for the message.
 For example, the text may include %DISPLAY_VALUE% to represent the security classification's human readable classification, such as COMPANY CONFIDENTIAL, or %SENSITIVITY.DISPLAY_VALUE% to represent a simpler form, such as CONFIDENTIAL.
 These tokens extend the flexibility of text inserted into messages.
 A value such as